calvinm4/UnityTowerDefenseGame/README.md

 Tower Defense game created in Unity.
 This was a final project for a video game programming class at WashU.
-Must be ran in Unity.
+Must be ran in Unity or a mac executable can be downloaded from https://calvinmitchell.itch.io/cse450-tower-defense.
+Will run better in Unity.